Error-mitigated quantum metrology via enhanced virtual purification: Results

 Specifically, we consider the Hamiltonian for a spin-1/2 in a magnetic field.
 The Hamiltonian is written as $H(\bm{\lambda})=B(\sin\theta\cos\phi X+\sin\theta\sin\phi Y+\cos\theta Z)$, where $\bm{\lambda}=(B,\theta,\phi)$ are the unknown parameters to be estimated.
 Let the probe state be the maximally entangled state $\ket{\psi}=\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$.
 The output state evolves under $U_{\bm{\lambda}}=e^{-iH(\blamb)t}\otimes I_2$ for $N$ times and is then measured using a Bell-state measurement.
 The Bell basis is defined as: $\ket{\phi_1}=\ket{\psi},\ket{\phi_2}=\frac{1}{\sqrt{2}}(\ket{00}-\ket{11}),\ket{\phi_3}=\frac{1}{\sqrt{2}}(\ket{10}+\ket{01})$ and $\ket{\phi_4}=\frac{1}{\sqrt{2}}(\ket{10}-\ket{01})$.
 In the noise-free case, the probabilities of obtaining each measurement outcome are

 which saturate the quantum Cram\'{e}r-Rao bound~\cite{PhysRevLett.117.160801}.

-\subsection{Sequential scheme without feedback}
+\subsubsection{Sequential scheme without feedback}

 Following the experimental setup mentioned above, we first evaluate the performance of different methods using the sequential scheme without feedback.
 Set $\blamb=(1,0.9,0.8)$ and $t=0.001$.
 The error rates for single-qubit gates, two-qubit gates, and cSWAP gates are 0.001, 0.01, and 0.05, respectively.
 By obtaining the measurement outcome probability, the estimate $\hat{\blamb}$ can be derived from Eq.~\eqref{eq:multi_probs}.
 Define the gap between $\hat{\blamb}$ and $\blamb$ as $\Vert \blamb-\hat{\blamb}\Vert_1$.
-The performance of VCP and PVCP is presented at the optimal layer $L^*$, with a maximum of 3 layers.
+The performance of VCP and VCP-PEC is presented at the optimal layer $L^*$, with a maximum of 3 layers.

 For $N\in\{10,50,100,200,500, 800,1,000\}$, Figs.~\ref{fig:exp_multi_seq}(a)-(c) depict the performance of these methods under different noise conditions with infinite measurement shots.
-As observed, the probabilistic virtual purification methods significantly outperform other methods in the presence of depolarizing noise.
-PVSP performs well when $N$ is small; however, as the error accumulates to a substantial level, it is surpassed by PVCP, which aligns with theoretical analysis.
-For dephasing and amplitude damping noise, PVCP shows superior performance with larger $N$, highlighting its potential for application in complex circuits.
+As observed, the enhanced virtual purification methods significantly outperform other methods in the presence of depolarizing noise.
+VSP-PEC performs well when $N$ is small; however, as the error accumulates to a substantial level, it is surpassed by VCP-PEC, which aligns with theoretical analysis.
+For dephasing and amplitude damping noise, VCP-PEC shows superior performance with larger $N$, highlighting its potential for application in complex circuits.

 Furthermore, we also evaluate the behavior of these methods with a limited number of measurement shots, specifically $\nu=10^6$.
 By repeating the experiments 10 times, Figs.~\ref{fig:exp_multi_seq}(d)-(f) present the mean values of the gaps between the estimated and exact values for each method, depicted by solid lines.
 The shaded areas represent the corresponding 95\% confidence intervals, with the exact values of these intervals detailed in the inset subfigure.
-Consistent with theoretical analysis, the error-mitigated estimators are more sensitive to variations in the sampled measurement outcomes, and all four QEM methods exhibit wider confidence intervals than the original noisy quantum circuits.
-However, the introduction of PEC does not significantly increase the confidence interval.
+Consistent with theoretical analysis, the error-mitigated estimators are more sensitive to variations in the sampled measurement outcomes, and all four QEM methods exhibit wider confidence intervals than the original noisy quantum circuits. {Specifically, the use of PEC in the enhanced virtual purification methods leads to slightly wider confidence intervals than their original versions.
+Among them, VCP-PEC shows greater variance than VSP-PEC, as its multi-layer implementation involves multiple applications of PEC.} However, the introduction of PEC does not significantly increase the confidence interval.